Configuring Oracle databases

 Typically, Oracle database administrators create instances, directories, and groups, and they install the Oracle database and Oracle client before proceeding with the BMC Remedy AR System installation.

 Review Performance tuning for BSM in preparation for performing this upgrade.

 As a database administrator, install at least one instance of the Oracle database.

-You can install it on the same computer as the one on which BMC Remedy AR System is installed, or on a remote server that is networked to the computer on which you plan to install BMC Remedy AR System.
+You can install the Oracle database instance on the same computer on which you plan to install BMC Remedy AR System.